rdhillon1016/java-playground/README.md

 # Keywords

 `final` variables are used to create constants. `final` methods prevent method overriding. `final` classes prevent inheritance.

+`void` indicates a method with no return value..

+`static` indicates a static member.
+Static methods/attributes can be accessed without creating an object of a class.

 # Exceptions